Rachelann2/LIRI-bot/README.md

- # **Clearly** state the problem the app is trying to solve (i.e. what is it doing and why)
+ # **Issues and Solutions** This app is similar to Siri, except it is Liri.

+ ## Made to allow the readers to find spotify artist, songs and albums.
+As well as finding movie information based on a command line through node.

-## Give a high-level overview of how the app is organized
+## It is organized through --

-Give *start-to-finish* instructions on how to run the app
+* two javascript files
+* a gitignore
+* env all combined to allow this app to work through node

+***This app is similar to the idea behind Siri on an iphone***
+## You must use each command
+* concert-this
+* spotify-this-song
+* movie-this
-* Include screenshots,
+* do-what-it-says
-* gifs or videos of the app functioning
-Contain a link to a deployed version of the app Clearly list the technologies used in the app
-State your role in the app development